-Abstracts can be submitted at this survey link until Wednesday, September 28 at 11:59 pm ET.
-You will be notified if you will present a 10-minute research talk or a 5-minute lightning talk by October 4, 2022.
+Abstracts can be submitted via this survey until Friday, September 29 at 11:59 pm ET.
+You will be notified if you will present a 10-minute research talk or a 5-minute lightning talk by October 6, 2023.

 Georgia Tech postdocs are eligible to submit one abstract each.
 Postdocs who have a primary appointment at another organization and a secondary affiliation with Georgia Tech may present if there is space available, but they will not be eligible for travel awards.

-This year, abstracts will be judged with the rubric provided below.
+Abstracts will be assessed with the rubric provided below.